thomaslepoix/meta-autoscope/README.md

 ## Description

-Yocto meta layer for automated telescope on PICO-PI-IMX7.
+Yocto meta layer for automated telescope on Raspberry-Pi 3.

 <br>